Whatever510/TeslaAppDiffExtractor/README.md

 When Tesla updates the app a lot of changes happen unnoticed.
 This program finds all the added and deleted files, API endpoints as well as the added and deleted text resources.

 ## Requirements
-To use this program, please install the following packages with the following commands:
+To use this program, please install the required packages with the following commands:

 ```
-pip install numpy
 pip install tk
 ```